Nikolai Timkov

-Nikolai Efimovich Timkov (Тимко́в Никола́й Ефи́мович; 12 August 1912 – 25 December 1993) was a Soviet Russian painter, Honored Artist of Russian Federation, and a member of the Saint Petersburg Union of Artists (before 1992 the Leningrad branch of Union of Artists of Russian Federation).
+Nikolai Efimovich Timkov (Николай Ефимович Тимков; 12 August 1912 – 25 December 1993) was a Soviet Russian painter, Honored Artist of Russian Federation, and a member of the Saint Petersburg Union of Artists (before 1992 the Leningrad branch of Union of Artists of Russian Federation).
 He lived and worked in Leningrad and is regarded as one of the leading representatives of the Leningrad School of Painting, worldwide known for his landscape paintings.

 Biography

 Nikolai Efimovich Timkov was born on 12 August 1912 at a settlement of Nakhichevanskaya Dacha close to Rostov-on-Don, Russian Empire.
 His parents, Efim Yegorovich Timkov and Vasilisa Timofeevna Ablyazova, were peasants from the Saratov province.
 In 1892, they moved to Rostov-on-Don.
 His father worked as a general worker.
 The family had four older children.
 Parents died in 1924, when Nikolai was twelve years old.
 Care of him took the older sisters.

 In 1927, Nikolai Timkov finished 8 grades of secondary school and enrolled in the Rostov Art College, which was headed by A. Chinenov, who was landscape painter, a pupil of Vasily Polenov and a big fan of Isaac Levitan.

 In 1930, Timkov graduated from Art College.
 In 1931, he went to Moscow, where he met Pavel Radimov and other Moscow artists of AKhR Association (Association of Artists of the Revolution).

 Timkov worked in "Izogiz" edition as a general worker, then enrolled at the Association "Vsekohudozhnik" as an artist-designer.
 At the same time he taught himself at the Tretyakov Gallery and did much plein air painting, occasionally heeding the benevolent advice of Mikhail Nesterov and Sergey Malyutin.
 At Radimov's apartment he met Isaak Brodsky, who played a big role in the fate of the artist.
 After seeing his work, Brodsky advised Nikolai Timkov to go to Leningrad to continue his art education.

 In 1933 Nikolai Timkov together with Alexander Laktionov arrived in Leningrad and entered the painting department of the Leningrad Institute of Painting, Sculpture and Architecture of the All-Russian Academy of Arts.
 He studied with Mikhail Bernshtein, Arcady Rylov, Alexander Lubimov, and Vladimir Serov.
 In 1939 Nikolai Timkov graduated from the Institute of Painting, Sculpture and Architecture in Isaak Brodsky workshop with the rank of artist of painting.
 His degree work was a painting titled The Day off in suburb.
 In one year with Timkov Institute graduates Piotr Belousov, Mikhail Kozell, Lev Orekhov, Aleksei Gritsai, Elena Skuin, Gleb Verner, Lia Ostrova, Boris Sherbakov, and other young artists who later became famous Soviet painters and art educators.